cristianochesi/e-MGs/README.md

 Quick Start Guide
 -----------------
-To run excecute this file in your Python shell (or run 'Python3 <what follows>' from command line):
+To run the "generate" procedure, execute this file in your Python shell (or run `Python3 <what follows>` or `Python <what follows>` from command line):

 e.g. `eMG_start.py -i "a a a b b b" -l lexicon\PMG_dict_ab.json -p parameters\PMG_param_default.json`
   (notice that ambiguity must be resolved in-line)

+Few examples to test specific constructions.
+- Canonical copular constructions (Italian lexicon):

+`eMG_start.py -i "le foto del muro sono la causa della rivolta" -l lexicon\PMG_dict_copular_ita.json -p parameters\PMG_param_ita.json`
+- Inverse copular constructions (Italian lexicon), change the -i option above with:

+`-i "la causa della rivolta sono le foto del muro"`
+- Subject Relative (English lexicon):

+`eMG_start.py -i "I saw the giraffe that kicked the cow" -l lexicon\eMG_dict_RC.json -p parameters\eMG_param_default.json`
+- Object Relative, change the -i option above with:

+`-i "I saw the giraffe that the cow kicked"`
+- Object Relative + embedding, change the -i option above with:

+`-i "the giraffe that the cow kicked smiled"`

 `eMG_start.py` gets an input string `-i`, a lexicon file in json format `-l` and a parameter set `-p`.
 Simple lexica are provided to test the capabilities of the grammar (`PMG_dict_ab.json` implement counting recursion, `PMG_dict_RC.json` simple examples of Relative Clauses in English, `PMG_dict_copular_ita` include some classic example of subectraction from copular sentences etc.).
 Also parameterization files (json format) are provided as example, one default `PMG_param_default.json` with no special parameterization, and two specifying mandatory agreement categories in Italian and English (unification algorithm to be implemented).